-Cause Controls Gaps in Controls Action Sources of Assurance Gaps in Assurance Action Assurance Rating Following the The Trust is The Trust has The Trust Monthly capital CDEL reporting The FY21 year end introducing enhanced limited control will report report and BAF oversight at Trust will audit the Trust had in-year capital spend over the the capital regional level engage to adjust misstated monitoring to availability and expenditure with the capital expenditure proactively manage reassignment of position NHSE/I
+Cause Controls Gaps in Controls Action Sources of Assurance Gaps in Assurance Action Assurance Rating Following the The Trust is The Trust has The Trust Monthly capital CDEL reporting The 2 2000012 FY21 year end introducing enhanced limited control will report report and BAF oversight at Trust will audit the Trust had in-year capital spend over the the capital regional level engage to adjust misstated monitoring to availability and expenditure with the capital expenditure proactively manage reassignment of position NHSE/I

+of C4 Em roloting in year underenende CDEL paraga tha /M// ILI 024 Hood of

 of £4.5m relating in-year underspends CDEL across the (MKUH and Head of

 to a capital bond. across other capital ICS and regional ICS) and Finance

 As a schemes.
-Where partners. associated for
+Where partners. associated for .

 consequence, the agreed by risks to regular

 Trust has brought management (e.g., F&IC and updates

 forward capital subject to risks and regularly on the

 spending strategic need) update the regional

-commitments of underspends across Audit CĎEL
+commitments of underspends across Audit CDEL

 £4.5m into FY22 other capital Committee position

-but does not have schemes could free- through the •
+but does not have schemes could free- through the

 a sufficient capital up capital BAF

 expenditure limit to expenditure limit for

 accommodate this utilisation against

 investment. bond schemes.

 The Trust is

 engaging with

 NHSE/I regional

 colleagues and

 Integrated Care

 System partners to

 monitor planned

 capital expenditure

 limits (CDEL) across

 both ICS and

 regional

+•

 organisations to

 proactively reassign

 available CDEL.